ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 ## system.asynchronous_metrics {#system_tables-asynchronous_metrics}

-Contains metrics which are calculated periodically.
-For example, RAM in use.
+Contains metrics which are calculated periodically in background.
+For example, the amount of RAM in use.

 Columns: